Qualia Resilience Beta Study

 When someone says they “feel stressed,” they often mean they are feeling something that would be the opposite of calm and centered.
 They are experiencing being nervous or on edge, or may be finding themselves easily drawn back to worrying or stressful thoughts.

 Participants were asked to complete questions related to this mood aspect of feeling stressed before and after taking Qualia Resilience.
 In the study, 11 of 17 participants (65%) reported experiencing a calmer mood.
-The average decrease in feeling this type of mood-related stress was 44%.†*
+This was not statistically significant (p=0.332).
+The average decrease in feeling this type of mood-related stress was 44%, which was statistically significant (p=0.002).†*

 No Comments Yet